When Can You Refinance a Mortgage: A Comprehensive Guide

 Home equity refers to the market value of your property that you truly own.
 A higher home equity percentage provides a cushion against potential market fluctuations and may make lenders more willing to offer favorable refinancing terms.
 The loan-to-value (LTV) ratio, which compares the loan amount to the appraised value of the property, also affects your refinancing eligibility.
 Generally, a lower LTV ratio is preferred by lenders.

-Read More: What is a Mortgage Pre-Approval: Understanding the Key to Home Buying
+Read More: What is Needed for Mortgage Pre-Approval: A Comprehensive Guide

 Benefits of Refinancing a Mortgage